calmworld/amplifyapp/README.md

 # AmplifyApp
-A note app where users can create, view, update and delete notes.
+A note app where users can create, view and delete notes.

 # Tech Used:
 #### - React